 CONISTON & ELTERWATER

-The lakes and tarns around Coniston and Elterwater are at their best on cold mornings when mist clings to the water.
+It can be a bewitching, ethereal time to explore.
 Take a flask of coffee, sit down, and watch the sun burn through to reveal magical countryside.

 While there are some excellent sunset opportunities at the top of the high fells, getting back in the dark can be difficult.
-Our suggestions for good Lake District sunset locations are either easy to get to in a car or a quick away down.
-That way you can stay out until the sun has properly set.
+Our suggestions for good Lake District sunset locations are either easy to get to by car or a short walk back.

 LOUGHRIGG